Kosovo: Serbia inciting minority protests to destabilize | WTOP News

-PRISTINA, Kosovo (AP) — Kosovo’s government early Monday accused neighboring Serbia of trying to destabilize the country as ethnic Serbs blocked roads and conducted other incidents in the north apparently in a dispute over vehicle license plates and identity cards.
+PRISTINA, Kosovo (AP) — Kosovo’s authorities early Monday moved to ease mounting ethnic tensions in the country by delaying a controversial order on vehicle license plates and identity cards that triggered riots by minority Serbs who put up roadblocks, sounded air raid sirens and fired their guns into the air.

+The Kosovo government accused neighboring Serbia of instigating the riots in order to destabilize the country that declared independence in 2008 after a NATO intervention that stopped Serbia’s bloody crackdown against ethnic Albanian separatists in 1999.

-Officials in Kosovo had decided to resume the practice of requiring vehicles that enter from Serbia to replace Serbia license plates with Kosovo plates.
-The reverse is required by Serbia for vehicles from Kosovo that go to Serbia.
+Officials in Kosovo had earlier decided that as of Aug.
+1 they would resume the practice of requiring vehicles that enter from Serbia to replace Serbia license plates with Kosovo ones.
+For the past 11 years, the reverse was required by Serbia for vehicles driving from Kosovo that transit through Serbia.

 Kosovo also is planning to block its ethnic Serb minority from using only the Serbian identity cards when crossing the border.